IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

 **Remember:** You can run your application in the following ways:

 * As a **Streams distributed application** (DISTRIBUTED).
 When running in this mode, the application produced will be deployed automatically on your IBM Streams instance.
+The Streaming Analytics service is built on IBM Streams technology.
+You don't need a local version of IBM Streams to build Python applications for the service.
 * As a **Streams Application Bundle file** (BUNDLE).
 When running in this mode, the application produces a SAB file that you can then deploy on your IBM Streams instance by using the `streamtool submitjob` command or by using the application console.
 * As a **stand-alone application** (STANDALONE).
 When running in this mode, the application produces a Streams Application Bundle file (SAB file), but rather than submitting the SAB file to an instance, the bundle is executed.
 The bundle runs within a single process and can be terminated with Ctrl-C interrupts.
-* As a **Streaming Analytics service running on IBM Bluemix cloud platform** (STREAMING_ANALYTICS_SERVICE).
+* As a **Streaming Analytics service running on IBM Bluemix** (STREAMING_ANALYTICS_SERVICE).
 In this mode,  the application will run in the cloud in a Streaming Analytics service.

 ## 3.7 The complete application